 Well, dear reader, all I can say is yes.
 Well, almost.
 You see, most of my recipes, no matter how elegantly sounding, are actually very simple and wholesome; and ones that I turn to on a weekly basis.
 While it may seem daunting to someone not so in tune with Indian cuisine, it’s not at all that hard.
 Most dishes can be made in a matter of minutes, whereas others, that seem to call for bucketfuls of spices, may just take a tad bit more time.
 But yes, sometimes even an adventurous cook like myself, wants to take a break and reach out to the nearest pack of instant noodles.
 And it’s often in times like these that I faithfully turn to my repertoire of quick fixes.
 And these, I assure you dear reader, can be whipped up real quick.
 Literally in minutes!

-This recipe will prove my point exactly.
-It’s a definite crowd pleaser – appealing to adults and toddlers alike!
+This Masala Macaroni recipe will prove my point exactly.
+It’s a definite crowd-pleaser – appealing to adults and toddlers alike!
 I like to add in a huge salad and maybe some buttery garlic bread for a more rounded out meal.
 Try it, I’m sure it’ll end up in your book of favourites!

-2 cups whole wheat macaroni or any small shaped pasta (cooked according to package instructions, drained and set aside)
+- 2 cups macaroni or any small shaped pasta cooked according to package instructions, drained and set aside

 NOTE: For a gluten-free version, simply opt of gluten-free pasta instead.

 Tried this recipe?
 Leave a Comment and let me know, also Rate it by clicking the number of stars on the recipe card.
 Want to share your version with me?
 Tag me on Instagram @hookedonheat